Seagate/cloudfuse/README.md

     `docker run -it --rm --cap-add=SYS_ADMIN --device=/dev/fuse --security-opt apparmor:unconfined <environment variables> <docker image>`

-### Syslog security warning

-By default, Cloudfuse will log to syslog.
-The default settings will, in some cases, log relevant file paths to syslog.
-If this is sensitive information, turn off logging or set log-level to LOG_ERR.

 ## License

 The Cloudfuse project is licensed under MIT.